vb-linux/pages/index.md

 # Welcome to **vb**-**linux** pages
       We used arch BTW :D

 Why vb-linux?
-Because I think that [void linux](https://voidlinux.org/) is best linux out there.
+Because I think that [void linux](https://voidlinux.org/) is best linux distribution out there.

  With one exception.
-For linux or computer begginers isn't easy at all.
+No that easy for linux or computer begginers.

+ (like could be)

 ### What about Project Trident ?